Yorleny-Araya/Dataquest-Data-Engineer-path-Projects/README.md

 # Projects-Dataquest-Data-Engineer-path

-This repository contains the notebooks the projects developed during the Data Engineer path courses from Dataquest.
+This repository contains the notebooks of the projects developed during the Data Engineer path courses from Dataquest.